kvas-it/europython2017/1-python-for-future.md

   - hard for things like numpy
   - generally possible for most others
 - linters and type annotations:
-  - babel
+  - babel,
-  - typescript, flow
+  - typescript, flow,
-  - one true formatting
+  - one true formatting style would help.

 ## What can we do personally
 - Abuse the language less